modularcode/modular-starter-node/README.md

 > Sometimes this approach has issues with **Search Engine Optimization** (SEO),
 > and more traditional **server-side rendering** with additional **REST api** is required.
 >
-> That's why we built this beautiful starter :)
+> That's why we've built this beautiful starter :)

 ## Features